bliutech/TaintMonkey/README.md

 ![TaintMonkey banner](.github/taintmonkey_banner.png)

 # TaintMonkey
 TaintMonkey is a a dynamic taint analysis library for Python Flask web applications.
 It leverages monkey patching to instrument Flask applications without modifying source code.
-TaintMonkey includes a built-in fuzzer that helps developers to test endpoints for specific vulnerabilities with randomized inputs.
+TaintMonkey includes a built-in fuzzer that helps developers test endpoints for specific vulnerabilities with randomized inputs.
 This repository also comes with *JungleGym*, a datatset of 100+ example Flask applications susceptible to web vulnerabilities from the Common Weakness Enumeration (CWE).

 ![TaintMonkey components](.github/taintmonkey_components.png)